microsoft/ps-rule/README.md

 - To use a convention specified in a separate file use `source:` with `conventions:`.

 For example: `conventions: Monitor.LogAnalytics.Import`

+### `option`

+The path to an options file.
+By default, `ps-rule.yaml` will be used if it exists.
+Configure this parameter to use a different file.

 ### `outputFormat`